30 Years of Community Visitors Scheme

 The heart touching Community Visitors Scheme (CVS) celebrated its 30 birthday with their team of volunteers on 3 November in Dandenong.

+CVS is a branch of Southern Migrant and Refugee Centre, derived from SMRC’s visitors scheme work.

-CVS is a Government funded organisation which provides ongoing social support and companionship to those in Residential Aged Care Facility or a Home Care Package.
+The Government funded organisation provides ongoing social support and companionship to those in Residential Aged Care Facility or a Home Care Package.

 Brigitte Antoinette has been volunteering for seven years and provides face to face service to her clients.